Isaac31-ai/Data-Camp-Project/README.md

 # Data-Camp-Project
 E-reputation

-The notebook contain the finding of the dataset, the data cleaning, the sentiment analysis, and the datavisualization.
+The notebook "project" contain the finding of the dataset, the data cleaning, the sentiment analysis, and the datavisualization.
+The dashboard sentiment analysis contain the dashboard in power BI.